 In 1939, the first EM was produced commercially by Siemens under the guidance of Ruska who worked as an electrical engineer and in 1986 Ruska was awarded the Nobel Prize for Physics.

-An EM works by generating an electron beam which enables the user to examine objects at the nano-scale.
+An Electron Microscope works by generating an electron beam which enables the user to examine objects at the nano-scale.
 They work on the same principle as a light microscope except instead of light or photons they utilize electrons.

 The basic operation of an electron microscope involves an electron gun producing a beam of electrons from an electric current, the electrons are accelerated using an anode plate to focus on the object.

-In a light microscope, the glass lenses refract the light passing through them causing magnification, however, in an electron microscope the coils bend the electron beams in a similar way.
+In a light microscope, the glass lenses refract the light passing through them causing magnification, and in an electron microscope the coils bend the electron beams in a similar way.

-Specimens used in an EM need specialized preparation before being placed in the air free chamber, the exact method depends on the kind of specimen and analysis, which include:
+Specimens used in an Electron Microscope need specialized preparation before being placed in the air free chamber.
+The exact method depends on the kind of specimen and analysis, which include:

-The use of an electron microscope and the preparation of specimen requires specialist training and knowledge as inexperience can lead to contamination with other artifacts.
+The use of an electron microscope and the preparation of specimens requires specialist training and knowledge as inexperience can lead to contamination with other artefacts.
 Specimens are typically embedded in plastic epoxy resin and sectioned using glass knives on an ultramicrotome.

-The transmission electron microscope (TEM), was the very first type of EM developed and the primary EM used in diagnosis.
+The Transmission Electron Microscope (TEM), was the very first type of Electron Microscope developed and is the primary EM used in diagnosis.
 It is an incredibly powerful microscope that works on the same principle as the light microscope, except photons are replaced by an electron beam.
 It can produce images at the nanoscale.

-The scanning electron microscope (SEM) has no relation to light microscopy and has a lower resolution than TEM.
-It can only produce an image of the specimen surface (topography), the main advantage of TEM is producing 3D images.
+The scanning electron microscope (SEM) has no relation to light microscopy and has a lower resolution than the TEM.
+The main advantage of the SEM is that it can produce 3D images of samples.

 The SEM microscope utilizes multiple solenoids which scan the surface of the specimen and the specimen reflects electrons back when irradiated with the electron beam.

-The electrons are detected by converting energy into light-measured by a photomultiplier and the magnification can be increased by increasing the strength of the electron beam.
+The electrons are detected by converting energy into light energy which is measured by a photomultiplier.
+The magnification can be increased by increasing the strength of the electron beam.
 The backscattered electrons give information of the subsurface and an image is produced.

-Specimen processing for the SEM is highly specialized, firstly it is dried with alcohol, then soaked with liquid CO2, and the CO2 is converted into gas and slowly released.
+Specimen processing for the SEM is highly specialized.
+Firstly the specimen is dried with alcohol, then soaked with liquid CO2, and the CO2 is converted into gas and slowly released.
 It is then sputter coated with a film of metal causing the specimen to become electrically conductive.